 Back to school, back to uniform and routine.
 Back to sitting at the kitchen table for hour after painful hour getting the homework done.
 There is likely to be begging, cajoling, patient explanations, stern instructions, negotiation, tears and pleading.
+You can try and get educated online’s comparison to see what’ the best set-up and approach for your learning.

 That was the scene here for many, many school nights.